louiz/biboumi/doc/biboumi.1.md

 `admin`

-  The bare JID of the gateway admin.
-This JID will have more privileges than other standard users, for example some administration ad-hoc commands will only be available to that JID.
+  The bare JID of the gateway administrator.
+This JID will have more privileges than other standard users (the admin thus needs to check their privileges), for example some administration ad-hoc commands will only be available to that JID.

 `log_file`

   A filename into which logs are written.
-If none is provided, the logs are written on standard output
+If none is provided, the logs are written on standard output.

 `log_level`

   Indicate what type of log messages to write in the logs.
-Values can be from 0 to 3.
+Value can be from 0 to 3.
 0 is debug, 1 is info, 2 is warning, 3 is error.
 The default is 0, but a more practical value for production use is 1.